-The Peter Madigan ’81 Congressional Internship Program, founded in 1958, is open to juniors and seniors on a competitive basis.
+UMaine Congressional Internship Program, founded in 1958, is open to juniors and seniors on a competitive basis.
 Each spring, several UMaine students are selected to live in Washington DC while working full-time in a congressional office.
 The program also includes readings and a monthly seminar series with high-level political leaders in Washington D.C.
-Applications are announced and interviews are conducted each fall to fill the spring internship positions.
+Applications are typically available in the Political Science office starting in late September.
+Interviews are conducted each fall to fill the spring internship positions.
 For further information, contact Professor Richard Powell, 243 North Stevens Hall.

 The Kenneth Palmer Maine State Legislative Internship Program is open to juniors and seniors on a competitive basis.
 It involves working two days per week in Augusta for approximately 14 weeks, from early January until early May.
 Students are assigned to the office of a member of the legislative leadership.
 Readings and reports are required in addition to performing staff work in a legislative office.
 Applications are announced and interviews are conducted each fall to fill the spring internship positions.
 For further information, contact Professor Richard Powell, 243 North Stevens Hall.